A Mean-Field Game of Market Entry: Portfolio Liquidation with Trading Constraints: Model and main results

 \subsection{The trading game}

-Let us first consider a liquidation game among $N$ players in which player $i \in \{1, ..., N\}$ holds an initial portfolio of $x_i \in \bR$ of shares that he or she needs to close over the time interval $[0,T]$.
-If the initial position is positive the player needs to sell the stock; else he or she needs to buy it.
+We first consider a liquidation game among $N$ players in which player $i \in \{1, ..., N\}$ holds an initial portfolio of $x_i \in \bR$ shares that he or she needs to close over the time interval $[0,T]$.
+If the initial position is positive, the player needs to sell the stock; else, he or she needs to buy it.
 The distribution of the players' initial portfolios is denoted by

 Following the majority of the liquidation literature we assume that only absolutely continuous trading strategies are allowed.
 The portfolio process of player $i$ is hence given by